Tornado outbreak of October 20–22, 2019: North Dallas–Richardson, Texas

 The tornado then shifted to a more northerly course as it crossed US 75 between Forest Lane and Royal Lane, where several businesses, including a car dealership, a Home Depot, and office low-rise buildings, suffered EF2 damage.
 It crossed the Texas Instruments campus, still on a northeasterly course, causing mainly EF1 damage.
 The tornado then crossed I-635 at the Greenville Avenue/TI Boulevard exit, still heading northeast.
-At an apartment complex near Walnut Street and Greenville Avenue, dozens of units had sections of roof missing.
+At the corner of Greenville Ave. and Walnut St, the nearby apartment complex suffered roof damage, and the trees at the Restland Cemetery suffered serious damage.
 The nearby Cutters Point apartment complex was also affected, with significant roof loss consistent with EF2 damage.
-A low-rise office building at the northeast corner of Walnut St and Abrams Rd. had numerous windows blown out.
+A low-rise office building at the northeast corner of Walnut St and Abrams Rd. had numerous windows blown out and other damage, and has subsequently been demolished.
 Many homes in Richardson north of Richland College also suffered EF2 damage before the tornado began to weaken.
 Widespread tree and roof damage consistent with an EF1 tornado was observed across the Richland Park, Lakes of Buckingham, Richland Meadows, and College Park subdivisions.
 A few homes had their roofs blown off at high-end EF1 intensity.
 The weakening tornado then curved sharply to the north, continuing into the Huffhines Park area.
 Damage along this portion of the path consisted of minor damage to homes, along with numerous trees and tree limbs downed.